AwesomeSelfhosted/wp-tag-magic/readme.txt

 Installing the plugin:

-1. Download Category Clouds and unzip
+1. Download Wp Tag magic and unzip
 2. Upload wp-tag-magic  folder to the /wp-content/plugins/ directory
 3. Activate the plugin through the ‘Plugins’ menu in WordPress
 4. Add the widget named :tag cloud (wp tag magic) to your sidebar through the ‘Appearance > Widgets’ menu